mesubash/sms-spam-detection/README.md

 ```

 ---
-  ### There is no need to  create the directories like data/ models/ as they will be created auto on script run.
+  ### You will not see the directories like data/ models/ on clone as they are added in .gitignore to manage the storage.
+There is no need to  create the directories like data/ models/ manually by yourself as they will be created auto on script run.
 So follow the sequence of the run below in the setup instructions and you will get those directories auto.

 ## 📊 Dataset